nipafx/nipafx.dev/content/pages/about-me.md

 tags: [personal]
 date: 2020-10-03
 slug: nicolai-parlog
 description: "I'm nipafx, but you can call me Nicolai 😉, a Java enthusiast with a passion for learning and sharing.
-I'm a Java Developer Advocate at Oracle and organizer of Accento."
+I'm a Java Developer Advocate at Oracle."
 searchKeywords: "Nicolai Parlog"
 ---